FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-insert/sql-eg-insert-bulk-csv-target.md

 # BULK INSERT example using CSV formatted data source

-This `BULK INSERT` example demonstrates how source data at a specified URL can be mapped to destination table columns.
+`BULK INSERT` data to the `csv-target` table from a CSV data source found on a specified URL.

 {: .warning}
 The CSV file is 147MB and may take some time to download.